 Making a Bitcoin wallet is easier than sewing together pieces of leather, but the results are far less satisfying.
 My first Bitcoin wallet will not call to mind any special times or smells.
 It won’t look good on the shelf, be loved by my children, or go under my pillow.
 The tooth fairy is not amused.

-In my next post, I’ll move my new wallet to move Bitcoin from Coinbase.
+In my next post, I’ll use my new wallet to move Bitcoin from Coinbase.